stefanjudis/create-phone-number-forwarding/README.md

 To buy and configure phone numbers using `CPNF` you need to have **[a free Twilio account](http://twilio.com/try-twilio)** and **a UNIX environment**.

+⚠️ Running this script will create cost because it buys a US Twilio phone number.
+If you want to have more information have a look at [the pricing page](https://www.twilio.com/pricing).

 ### Okay, but what's Twilio?

 Twilio is a global cloud communications and customer engagement platform that has several APIs at it's core.
 These APIs enable developers to build and automate flows that usually happen over phone, SMS, Whatsapp, Email, ...